Octavia E. Butler

-Octavia Estelle Butler (June 22, 1947 – February 24, 2006) was an American science fiction and speculative fiction writer who won several awards for her works, including Hugo, Locus, and Nebula awards.
+Octavia Estelle Butler (June 22, 1947 – February 24, 2006) was an American science fiction and speculative fiction author who won several awards for her works, including Hugo, Locus, and Nebula awards.
 In 1995, Butler became the first science-fiction writer to receive a MacArthur Fellowship.

 Born in Pasadena, California, Butler was raised by her widowed mother.
 She was extremely shy as a child, but Butler found an outlet at the library reading fantasy, and in writing.
 She began writing science fiction as a teenager.
 Butler attended community college during the Black Power movement in the 1960s.
 While participating in a local writer's workshop, she was encouraged to attend the Clarion Workshop which focused on science fiction.
 She sold her first stories soon after, and by the late 1970s had become sufficiently successful as an author to be able to write full-time.

 Butler's books and short stories drew the favorable attention of critics and the public, and awards soon followed.
 She also taught writer's workshops, and spoke about her experiences as an African American, using such themes in science fiction.
 She eventually relocated to Washington.
 Butler died of a stroke at the age of 58.
 Her papers are held in the research collection of the Huntington Library in San Marino, California.

 Early life

-Octavia Estelle Butler was born in Pasadena, California, the only child of Octavia Margaret Guy, a housemaid, and Laurice James Butler, a shoeshiner.
-Butler's father died when she was seven years old.
+Octavia Estelle Butler was born on June 22, 1947, in Pasadena, California, a city northeast of downtown Los Angeles.
+She was the only child of Octavia Margaret Guy, a housemaid, and Laurice James Butler, a shoeshiner.
+Butler's father died when she was three years old.
 She was raised by her mother and maternal grandmother in what she would later recall as a strict Baptist environment.

 Growing up in Pasadena, Butler experienced limited cultural and ethnic diversity in the midst of de facto racial segregation in the surrounding area.
 She accompanied her mother to her cleaning work where, as workers, the two entered white people's houses through back doors.
 Her mother was treated poorly by her employers.

 I began writing about power because I had so little.